 Getting your license back after a DUI can be a little tricky.
 According to the (NHTSA) National Highway Traffic Safety Administration, approximately 30 people die every single day in alcohol-related accidents.
 To be specific, that’s about one person every 48 seconds.
-When you’re driving under the influence of alcohol, you will most like fall under 1 of three f
+When you’re driving under the influence of alcohol, you will most like fall under 1 of three following categories:

 Generally, across most of the United States and the District of Columbia, a (BAC) blood alcohol content of 0.08 parts per milliliter (or higher) will get you charged with one, or multiple, of the above offenses.
 However, Washington, DC has a Zero Tolerance Policy when it comes to drunk driving.
 This means that in the District of Columbia you may be charged with DUI, OWI, or DWI if the policer officer that stops you believes that you have any alcohol in your system, even if your BAC is less than 0.08.